MetroPictures/MPCore/rpi_configuration.md

 #	Setup Git

 1. Add your private key to the pi.
 Does not have to be at `~/.ssh/id_rsa`, but be sure to update your ssh config file if it's in an alternative directory.

+#	Soundcards

+1. Set your USB soundcard as the default.
+Edit `/etc/modprob.d/alsa-base.conf` and set the directive `options snd-usb-audio index=-2` to `options snd-usb-audio index=0`.
+Save, and this should update on reboot.